Q & A

 It’s a sad reality when moral causes are coopted, much like BLM, and in most cases these movements were intentionally created to homogenize the population.
 The feminisation of men and masculinisation of women is a part of an gener reversal agenda to dissolve binary gender.
 This ties into the transhumanist plot.
 It can be hard sometimes to speak of this without upsetting some people who may feel closer identification with other expressions, which is fine providing these haven’t been conditioned through social engineering programs.
 It’s a difficult conversation to have, but an important one nonetheless.

 We don’t want to throw the baby out with the bathwater and disregard liberal attitudes completely.
-Every human should be able to exercise their free will without being given rigid codes of behaviour or relationship expectations that adhere to a status quo, which has led to many problems, particularly within family dynamics, for many reasons.
-Fractured family dynamics have resulted from adherence to specific societal norms and expectations, which have been exploited by the establishment and often lead to unhealthy relationships and single parenting, which have made it more difficult to focus on family priorities, due to work and other constraints, which are intentionally made hard to juggle.
+Every human should be able to exercise their free will without the necessity to adhere to a staus quo.
+This has led to its own problems, particularly within factured family dynamics through adherence to societal norms and expectations.
+These have been exploited by the establishment, resulting in unhealthy relationships and single parenting, which have made it more difficult to focus on family priorities, due to work and other constraints, which are intentionally made hard to juggle.

-Regardless of which party gets into power, the policies tend to polarise to one extreme and fail to address the underlying causes that give rise to dysfunctional expressions within society.
+Regardless of which party gets into power, the policies fail to address the underlying causes that give rise to dysfunctional expressions within society.
 There is no more ‘righteous’ party that exists in politics.
 There are pros and cons to right and left wing policies, which serve different people at different times based on numerous factors, such as their upbringing, home, economic circumstances, employment etc. This can change across the course of someone’s lives, which may shift their political stance.
 One man’s medicine is another’s poison.
 It all depends on which lens you are viewing through.

 Not everyone who doesn’t vote is apathetic or disinterested.
 Point scoring, manipulation, corruption, backtracking and false promises are all deeply embedded into the political culture in general, regardless of who you vote for.
-As long as we pick a side, we are perpetuating division and giving more reason to be controlled from the outside.
-It’s a constant ‘I’m right and your wrong’ circus that has no end.
+As long as we pick a side, we are outsourcing our power to corrupt authorities and perpetuating division with those of opposing viewpoints.

 We should not turn to that same state for a solution to a problem they created.
 Two party politics is illusory, no matter which politician is in power, because they only serve the interests of those above them who dictate the policies, economics and law.